Ignia/Style-Guide/CSS-Based Languages/README.md

 # CSS-Based Languages

 CSS-Based languages include CSS itself, as well as CSS preprocessors such as Sass, Less, and Stylus.
+Ignia typically uses Less for Bootstrap projects, and Sass for highly-custom user interfaces.

 ## Style Guides
 - [Sass](./Sass.md)